Tooth Discoloration: Causes and Treatment of Stained Teeth

 - Trauma: A fall or any other injury that damages the nerves or chips/cracks the teeth can lead to discolored teeth in adults and children.

-Spectrum of Tooth Discoloration
+The Spectrum of Staining

 The color of a tooth stain is influenced by what causes it.
 Factors that can cause tooth discoloration, and the type of stains they produce, include the following.

-- Fluoride: Fluorosis, the overconsumption of fluoride during the tooth-forming years, frequently results in chalky white or brown spots, patches or lines on a tooth's surface.
-Although brown discolorations respond well to bleaching, white discolorations remain unchanged, though the background may be lightened to make the white areas less noticeable.
+- Fluoride: Fluorosis, the overconsumption of fluoride during the tooth-forming years, frequently results in chalky white or brown spots, patches or lines on a tooth’s surface.
+Although brown stains respond well to bleaching, white stains remain unchanged, though the background may be lightened to make the white areas less noticeable.
 Occasionally, in order to address the problematic white areas, bleaching may need to be combined with bonded restorations or abrasion techniques.
-For example, enamel microabrasion, a treatment involving the rotary application of tooth-safe acid and super-fine, gritty paste, is used to remove superficial intrinsic tooth discoloration caused by fluorosis and decalcifications resulting from orthodontic brackets or bands.
+For example, enamel microabrasion, a treatment involving the rotary application of tooth-safe acid and super-fine, gritty paste, is used to remove superficial intrinsic discoloration caused by fluorosis and decalcifications resulting from orthodontic brackets or bands.

 - Foods/Drinks & Tobacco: Coffee, tea, colas and red wine, when consumed over time, produce stains on teeth that can result in yellow, brown, green or orange discolorations.
 Typically, these types of tooth staining can be removed by regular professional cleanings and regular home dental care, which includes brushing, flossing and rinsing after meals, as well as by eliminating or cutting down on the stain-inducing foods and beverages.
 These types of stains also respond well to peroxide-based teeth whitening treatments; at-home whitening products such as whitening toothpastes, rinses, strips and gums may be recommended to help maintain and supplement in-office whitening procedures and treatments.